How to Start a Newborn Sleep Routine In Those First Few Months

 3 Months — 75 to 90 minutes

-Watch for sleepy cues: staring into space, less engaged, red eyebrows, rubbing eyes, yawning, fussiness.
 If you catch these early cues, your baby is more likely to fall asleep calmly and sleep peacefully.
-If your baby is crying, rigid, arching his back or making fists, it’s typically harder to help them transition into sleep.
+If your baby is crying, rigid, arching their back, or making fists, it’s typically harder to help them transition into sleep.

-Create a bedtime routine (yes, even now)
+3. Create a bedtime routine (yes, even now.)

 Even a simple evening routine can help signal the difference between day and night.
 As early as you’d like, you can begin something like this:

-Bath or wipe-down with a warm wash cloth
+Bath or wipe-down with a warm washcloth

 Lotion and pajamas